Why I Use a Bullet Journal | The Benefits of the Bujo

 First, let me put your mind at ease.
 If you’ve seen beautiful layouts of bullet journals (#bulletjournal, #bujo), don’t worry.
 You don’t need to be artistic to use a bujo.
 I’m not artistic.
 I use color in my bujo because it makes me happy, not because it’s necessary or creative.

 Now, on to getting started.
 You need two things: a blank or semi-blank journal.
-Semi-blank: if you have one laying around in which you’ve written a few pages, but the rest is blank, use it.
+Semi-blank: if you have one lying around in which you’ve written a few pages, but the rest is blank, use it.
 That’s how I started, and it takes the pressure off wanting to figure it all out perfectly before you jump in.

 I suggest you start by watching the video about bullet journaling on bulletjournal.com.
-Then grab any blank book, a pen or pencil (pencil erases!) and jump in.
+Then grab any blank book, a pen, or a pencil (pencil erases!) and jump in.
 Make an index, make a future log for the rest of the year, and a monthly log for June.
 Then start using it, making daily or weekly logs as fit best with your schedule.